kiwanowski/sm64-psx/README.md

 #### Troubleshooting

-1. If you get `make: gcc: command not found` or `make: gcc: No such file or directory` although the packages did successfully install, you probably launched the wrong MSYS2.
+1. If you get `make: gcc: no suitable C and C++ compiler found`, `make: gcc: command not found`, `make: gcc: No such file or directory` although the packages did successfully install, you probably launched the wrong MSYS2.
 Read the instructions again.
 The terminal prompt should contain "MINGW32" or "MINGW64" in purple text, and **NOT** "MSYS".
 2. If you get `Failed to open baserom.us.z64!` you failed to place the baserom in the repository.
 You can write `ls` to list the files in the current working directory.
 If you are in the `sm64-psx` directory, make sure you see it here.
 3. If you get `make: *** No targets specified and no makefile found.
 Stop.`, you are not in the correct directory.
 Make sure the yellow text in the terminal ends with `sm64-psx`.
 Use `cd <dir>` to enter the correct directory.
 If you write `ls` you should see all the project files, including `Makefile` if everything is correct.
 4. If you get any error, be sure MSYS2 packages are up to date by executing `pacman -Syu` and `pacman -Su`.
 If the MSYS2 window closes immediately after opening it, restart your computer.
 5. Check if mipsel gcc is working by executing `mipsel-none-elf-gcc -v`.
 If it doesn't work, you either opened the wrong MSYS start menu entry or installed the incorrect gcc package.
 6. When switching between building on other platforms, run `make -C tools clean` first to allow for the tools to recompile on the new platform.
 This also helps when switching between shells like WSL and MSYS2.

-### Debugging

-The code can be debugged using `gdb`.
-On Linux install the `gdb` package and execute `gdb <executable>`.
-On MSYS2 install by executing `pacman -S winpty gdb` and execute `winpty gdb <executable>`.
-The `winpty` program makes sure the keyboard works correctly in the terminal.
-Also consider changing the `-mwindows` compile flag to `-mconsole` to be able to see stdout/stderr as well as be able to press Ctrl+C to interrupt the program.
-In the Makefile, make sure you compile the sources using `-g` rather than `-O2` to include debugging symbols.
-See any online tutorial for how to use gdb.

-## ROM building

-It is possible to build N64 ROMs as well with this repository.
-See https://github.com/n64decomp/sm64 for instructions.

 ## Project Structure

 	sm64
-	├── actors: object behaviors, geo layout, and display lists ├── asm: handwritten assembly code, rom header
+	├── actors: object behaviors, geo layout, and display lists ├── assets: animation and demo data
-	│   └── non_matchings: asm for non-matching sections
-	├── assets: animation and demo data
 	│   ├── anims: animation data
 	│   └── demos: demo data